 This is particularly important when thinking about a strategic campaign because understanding exactly which market you want to target is crucial to sourcing actionable data that will deliver results.

-For instance, our Megabase includes a responsive classification system with 2,300 industry types - more than double the government issued Standard Industry Classification (SIC) codes.
+For instance, the Marketscan Megabase includes a responsive classification system with 2,300 industry types - more than double the government issued Standard Industry Classification (SIC) codes.

-This in turn enables much better targeting.
-By understanding the industry you want to target, you can significantly narrow down this classification from 2,300 to something far more bespoke.
+This in turn enables far superior targeting.
+By understanding the industry you want to target, you can significantly narrow down this classification from 2,300 to a selection specifically tailored to your needs.

-- What data do you need to contact your target audience?
+- What data do you need to reach your target audience?